 2020 Coronavirus Crash

 The 2020 coronavirus stock market crash is the most recent U.S. crash, which occurred due to panic selling following the onset of the COVID-19 pandemic.
 On March 16, the drop in stock prices was so sudden and dramatic that multiple trading halts were triggered in a single day.
 From Feb.
 12 to March 23, the DJIA lost 37% of its value and NYSE trading was suspended several times.

 Helping our clients live intentional lives while making the financial planning process understandable is our goal.
 As investment advisors, we operate as fiduciaries, which means we are obligated to act in your best interest, avoid conflicts of interest, disclose all material facts fully and completely, act with utmost good faith, and not mislead clients.

-This communication is strictly intended for individuals residing in the states of AR, AZ, CA, CO, CT, DE, FL, GA, HI, IL, MD, NC, NE, NM, NV, OR, PA, SC, SD, TX, VA, VT, WA, WI.
+This communication is strictly intended for individuals residing in the states of AR, AZ, CA, CO, CT, DE, FL, GA, HI, IL, MD, NC, NE, NM, NV, OR, PA, SC, SD, TX, VA, WA, WI.
 No offers may be made or accepted from any resident outside these states due to various state regulations and registration requirements regarding investment products and services.

 Investments are not FDIC- or NCUA-insured, are not guaranteed by a bank/financial institution, and are subject to risks, including possible loss of the principal invested.
 Securities and advisory services offered through Commonwealth Financial Network®.
 Member FINRA, SIPC a Registered Investment Adviser.
 Fixed insurance products and services are separate from and not offered through Commonwealth Financial Network®.
 Tax Planning Services provided by Jacob Rivas at i•file Tax Planning and Preparation. i•financial and Commonwealth Financial Network® are separate and unrelated entities.